-During fiscal year 2021, the Company proactively reached out to many of our largest shareholders regarding ESG topics.
-This outreach resulted in engagements with 14 shareholders that collectively represented approximately 49% of the Company's total outstanding shares as of September 30, 2021.
-Several of the engagements included F5 Board member representation.
+During fiscal year 2022, the Company engaged with 23 investors regarding ESG topics, including some of our largest shareholders.
+Collectively these ESG-engaged shareholders represented approximately 20% of the Company's total outstanding shares as of September 30, 2022.
+A number of the engagements included F5 Board member representation.

-In evaluating the Company's executive compensation program for fiscal year 2021, the Committee considered the shareholder annual advisory vote on executive compensation for fiscal year 2020 which was approved by over 87% of the votes cast.
+In evaluating the Company's executive compensation program for fiscal year 2022, the Committee considered the shareholder annual advisory vote on executive compensation for fiscal year 2021, which was approved by over 86% of the votes cast.
 The Committee carefully considers feedback from shareholders about the Company's executive compensation, including the results of the shareholders' annual advisory vote on executive compensation.
-The Committee believes this vote reflects support for the executive compensation program.
+The Committee believes this vote reflects overall support for the executive compensation program.
 Shareholders are invited to express their views to the Committee, including as described above under the heading "Communications with Directors."